 His story triggers existential questions, like wanting to understand how a brain works…

 You were fascinated by this character, and yet you do not have scientific background?

 It’s true, I have a literary background.
 But Turing saw mathematics differently from the others: he saw them as something beautiful, philosophical.

 By coming to San Francisco, is it the first time that you perform outside of France?

-The play has already traveled to Tel Aviv, Seoul, Papeete … And now it is being translated to be performed in Spain, Germany, Argentina, Canada.
+The play has already traveled to Tel Aviv, Seoul, and Papeete … And now it is being translated to be performed in Spain, Germany, Argentina, and Canada.

 This piece was an extraordinary success!
 It has been played in Paris at the Theater Michel since October 2018 without interruption, and we are on the biggest tour ever seen in France to date with nearly 700 performances.